selliott512/image-utils/README.md

 encloses the sphere to be converted.
 If it is easier to determine the right lower sides of the sphere in the input image then the "end" options can be used instead of the "begin" options.

+The begin and end options as well as the size options can be used to specify a non-square rectangular region that contains an ellipse to be mapped.
+This is helpful when the sphere is scaled due to atmospheric refraction or otherwise does not appear to be a circle.

 Verbose ("-v" option) is passed in order to get additional information.
 Verbose is the opposite of quiet ("-q", "--quiet" option).
 Note that options can be